gksoriginals/Text_Classifier-pytorch/README.md

 [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first.
 This project is an intent recognisor using pytorch.
 Intent recognition is a natural language processing task for finding what are the actions specfied in a sentence.

-Used in building virtual assistnats
+Used in building virtual assistants

 ## Get the code

-Run this command in terminal?command prompt
+Run this command in terminal / command prompt

 ```
 git clone https://github.com/GopikrishnanSasikumar/Text_Classifier-pytorch.git